Generalized Harmonic Numbers: Generalized Harmonic Numbers

 \subsubsection{Limit of the Generating Function of $H_{2k+1}(n)$}

 Before we can take the limit of this generating function as $n$ approaches infinity, we need to exclude term $H_1(n)x$, since $H(n)$ is unbounded.
-Hence, using the expression for $H(n)$ from section (\ref{HN_1_sin_k_pi}), the limit of the generating function as $n$ increases is:
+Hence, using the expression for $H(n)$ from section \secrefe{HN_1_sin_k_pi}, the limit of the generating function as $n$ increases is: